 - Consultation and review of the enactment of and amendments to the Consumer Protection Law and relevant bylaws.

 - Consultation and review of the enactment of and amendments to Templates of Standardized Contracts and their Mandatory and Prohibitive Items.

 - Coordination between the consumer protection competent agencies and mechanisms.

 - Conducting surveys, tests and publication of goods or services; coordination and handling of major consumer issues; research on improving executive supervision measures.

 - Evaluation and identification of excellent consumer protection groups.

 The CPC shall install 17 to 27 committee members, of whom one person, the convener, shall be the Vice Premier of the Executive Yuan, serving concurrently; as for the other committee members, the convener shall request the Premier of the Executive Yuan to dispatch (appoint) them for concurrent service, from the following personnel:

 - Seven to nine persons shall be the heads of relevant ministries (agencies).

 - Two to three persons shall be representatives of nation-wide consumer protection groups.

 - Two to three persons shall be representatives of nation-wide business associations.

 - Five to eleven persons shall be experts or scholars.

 If a representative mentioned in Paragraph One, items 2 and 3 above were to be re-appointed by the consumer protection group or business association, the convener shall request the Premier of the Executive Yuan for a change of their appointment; their term of appointment shall expire at the conclusion of the original term of appointment.

 At least one-third of CPC committee members must be of each gender; all committee members shall be unsalaried.

-The CPC shall in principle convene a committee meeting once per month; if necessary, an ad hoc meeting may be convened.
+The CPC shall in principle convene a committee meeting once every two months; if necessary, an ad hoc meeting may be convened.